mysticetus-inc/dotcom/site/content/industry/energy/_index.md

 >}}

 {{< components/feature-highlight
-	title="Mysticetus Audit quickly refutes false claims"
+	title="Mysticetus Audit Refutes False Claims"
-	subTitle="High-Tech Non-Repudiation System"
+	subTitle="High-Tech Non-Repudiation - Your Insurance Policy"
-	text="Mysticetus is your insurance policy against false claims of permit violation.
+	text="Paper scribbles and un-auditable Excel data are easily tossed out of court by opposing counsel.
 All it takes is one angry citizen and a blurry photo to take you down.
 Mysticetus time-stamps, double-checks, encrypts and securely audits EVERYTHING recorded by Protected Species Observers (your official, government-approved, onboard witnesses).
 Mysticetus-recorded data cannot be altered without knowing who, when, where and why it was altered.
-This provides strong protection from false external claims of permit violation.
-Paper scribbles and un-auditable Excel cannot do that." image="mysticetus-data-collection.png"
+This provides strong protection from false external claims of permit violation." image="mysticetus-data-collection.png"
 >}}